|CREDIT: University of Georgia archives|

 “Tis great for one’s country to die.”

 We trust that our readers will appreciate the grandeur of the sentiment and that they will not go backward to offer such a precious and great thing as life on the altar of Southern Independence.
-Oe, Spartans of old. —Since writing the above we learn that the report of the alliance between Gen. Napoleon and Col. Thomas is untrue, which is greatly to be regretted.
-One devil, who is possessed of a literary taste, has been reading an ancient poem entitled (unclear), and has just read aloud the following passage from the same,
+Oe, Spartans of old. —Since writing the above we learn that the report of the alliance between Louis Napoleon and Col. Thomas is untrue, which is greatly to be regretted.
+Our devil, who is possessed of a literary taste, has been reading an ancient poem entitled Hudibras and has just read aloud the following passage from the same,

 “He that fights and runs away,